Custom eLearning Solutions

 Example:

-An online role‑play allows permitting and treasury window staff to practise de‑escalating tense interactions with residents.
+Strengthen the live conversations that drive service speed, policy compliance, and public trust.
 Virtual characters portray frustrated individuals while the coaching emphasises setting boundaries, showing empathy and clearly explaining next steps.
 Participants can repeat the scenario to apply feedback.

 Compliance Training